Cars of the Fifties

 American-designed and British-built, the Nash Metropolitan measured less than 13 feet long, and is often called America's first sub-compact car.
 Production began in October 1953, with the first shipment of cars arriving to the U.S. several months later.
 Over the next eight years, over 95,000 Metropolitans were produced and sold under the marques of Hudson, Nash, Rambler, and AMC.

-Crosley cars did have several automotive firsts, including the first mass-market single overhead camshaft (SOHC) engine, and the first American car manufacturer to use modern disc brakes.
+Crosley cars had several automotive firsts, including the first mass-market single overhead camshaft (SOHC) engine, and the first American car manufacturer to use modern disc brakes.
 Over 14 years of production, Crosley Motors sold 24,871 vehicles.

 Today, the Chrysler 300, Chevy Impala and the Corvette are still with us, and retractable hardtops have made a comeback.
 It's a shame the fifties only lasted 10 years...